lekkalraja/all_about_jdks/Java11/README.md

     * No command line flag will be capable of enabling them, as --add-modules does on JDK 9.
     * The rmic compiler will be updated to remove the -idl and -iiop options.
 Consequently, rmic will no longer be able to generate IDL or IIOP stubs and tie classes.

+## JEP 321: HTTP Client

+* Define a new HTTP client API that implements HTTP/2 and WebSocket, and can replace the legacy HttpURLConnection API
+* The existing HttpURLConnection API and its implementation have numerous problems:
+    * The base URLConnection API was designed with multiple protocols in mind, nearly all of which are now defunct (ftp, gopher, etc.).
+    * The API predates HTTP/1.1 and is too abstract.
+    * It is hard to use, with many undocumented behaviors.
+    * It works in blocking mode only (i.e., one thread per request/response).
+    * It is very hard to maintain.
+#### Goals

+* Must be easy to use for common cases, including a simple blocking mode.
+* Must provide notification of events such as "headers received", errors, and "response body received".
+This notification is not necessarily based on callbacks but can use an asynchronous mechanism like `CompletableFuture`.
+* A simple and concise API which caters for 80-90% of application needs.
+This probably means a relatively small API footprint that does not necessarily expose all the capabilities of the protocol.
+* Must expose all relevant aspects of the HTTP protocol request to a server, and the response from a server (headers, body, status codes, etc.).
+* Must support standard and common authentication mechanisms.
+This will initially be limited to just Basic authentication.
+* Must be able to easily set up the WebSocket handshake.
+* Must support HTTP/2.
+(The application-level semantics of HTTP/2 are mostly the same as 1.1, though the wire protocol is completely different.)
+* Must be able to negotiate an upgrade from 1.1 to 2 (or not), or select 2 from the start.
+* Must support server push, i.e., the ability of the server to push resources to the client without an explicit request by the client.
+* Must perform security checks consistent with the existing networking API.
+* Should be friendly towards new language features such as lambda expressions.
+* Should be friendly towards embedded-system requirements, in particular the avoidance of permanently running timer threads.
+* Must support HTTPS/TLS.
+    * Performance requirements for HTTP/1.1:
+    * Performance must be on par with the existing HttpURLConnection implementation.
+    * Performance must be on par with the Apache HttpClient library and with Netty and Jetty when used as a client API.
+    * Memory consumption of the new API must be on par or lower than that of HttpURLConnection, Apache HttpClient, and Netty and Jetty when used as a client API.
+* Performance requirements for HTTP/2:
+* Performance must be better than HTTP/1.1 in the ways expected by the new protocol (i.e., in scalability and latency), notwithstanding any platform limitations (e.g., TCP segment ack windows).
+* Performance must be on par with Netty and Jetty when used as a client API for HTTP/2.
+* Memory consumption of the new API must be on par or lower than when using HttpURLConnection, Apache HttpClient, and Netty and Jetty when used as a client API.
+* Provide a standardized API, in the java.net.http package, based upon the incubated API, and Remove the incubated API.

+* The API provides non-blocking request and response semantics through CompletableFutures, which can be chained to trigger dependent actions.
+* Back-pressure and flow-control of request and response bodies is provided for via the Platform's `reactive-streams` support in the java.util.concurrent.Flow API.
+* The implementation is now completely asynchronous (the previous HTTP/1.1 implementation was blocking)
+* Use of the RX Flow concept has been pushed down into the implementation, which eliminated many of the original custom concepts needed to support HTTP/2.
+* The flow of data can now be more easily traced, from the user-level request publishers and response subscribers all the way down to the underlying socket.
+* This significantly reduces the number of concepts and complexity in the code, and maximizes the possibility of reuse between HTTP/1.1 and HTTP/2.
+* The module name and the package name of the standard API will be java.net.http.

+##### Changes over what was incubated in JDK 10
+  1. The predefined implementation of BodyPublisher, BodyHandler, and BodySubscriber, created through static factory methods, have been moved out to separate non-instantiable utility factory classes, following the pluralized naming convention.
+This improves readability of these relatively small interfaces.
+  2. The names of the static factory methods have also been updated along the following broad categories:
+     1. fromXxx: Adapters from standard Subscriber, e.g. takes a Flow.Subscriber returns a BodySubscriber
+     2. ofXxx: Factories that create a new pre-defined Body[Publisher|Handler|Subscriber] that perform useful common tasks, such as handling the response body as a String, or streaming the body to a File.
+     3. other: Combinators (takes a BodySubscriber returns a BodySubscriber) and other useful operations.
+  3. A few BodyHandlers and corresponding BodySubscribers have been added, to improve usability in common scenarios:
+     1. discard(Object replacement) combined discarding/ignoring the response body and allowing a given replacement.
+Feedback has indicated that this could appear confusing.
+It has been removed and replaced with two separate handlers: 1) discarding(), and 2) replacing(Object replacement).
+     2. Added ofLines() that returns a BodyHandler<Stream<String>>, to support streaming of response body as a Stream of lines, line by line.
+Provides similar semantics to that of BufferedReader.lines().
+     3. Added fromLineSubscriber​, that supports adaptation of response body to a Flow.Subscriber of String lines.
+     4. Added BodySubscriber.mapping for general purpose mapping from one response body type to another.
+     5. The push promise support has been re-worked to reduce its impact on the API and bring it more in line with regular request/responses.
+Specifically, the MultiSubscriber and MultiResultMap have been removed.
+Push promises are now handled through a functional interface, PushPromiseHandler, that is optionally given during a send operation.
+     6. The HttpClient.Redirect policy has been simplified, by replacing SAME_PROTOCOL and SECURE policies, with NORMAL.
+It has been observed that the previously named SECURE was not really appropriately named and should be renamed to NORMAL, since it will likely be suitable for most normal cases.
+Given the newly named, aforementioned, NORMAL, SAME_PROTOCOL appears oddly named, possibly confusing, and not likely to be used.
+     7. WebSocket.MessagePart has been removed.
+This enum was used on the receiving side to indicate whether the delivery of a message is complete, or not.
+It is asymmetric with the sending side, which uses a simple boolean for this purpose.
+Additionally, it has been observed that handling received messages with a simple boolean significantly reduces and simplifies the receiving code logic.
+Determination of messages being delivered as a WHOLE, one of the benefits and the main purposes for the aforementioned MessagePart, has proved to not carry its own weight.

+###### Sample
+    ```java

+    > java Java11/NewHttpClient.java  => Have Both Sync and Async versions of HttpClient-Get Calls

+    ```

+##### Alternatives

+* A number of existing HTTP client APIs and implementations exist, e.g., Jetty and the Apache HttpClient.
+Both of these are both rather heavy-weight in terms of the numbers of packages and classes, and they don't take advantage of newer language features such as lambda expressions.

 # Reference : [Java 11](http://openjdk.java.net/projects/jdk/11/)